kushalanayaka/portswigger-labs/README.md

 # portswigger-labs
-My journey solving PortSwigger Web Security Academy labs using burp suite and detailed writeups.
+My journey solving labs on PortSwigger Web Security Academy using Burp Suite, with detailed write-ups and screenshots.